 - Spinal cord injuries, including damage that can cause paralysis

 - Post-traumatic stress disorder (PTSD)

-Talk to an Arizona Construction Accident Attorney Now
+Talk to a Construction Accident Attorney in Arizona Now

 At Matt Fendon Law Group, our Arizona construction accident attorneys fight for the legal rights of injured construction workers and their families.
 Our skilled and compassionate lawyers can handle all aspects of your Arizona workers’ compensation claim.
 That will allow you to focus on your health and recovery.